WHY STUDY HOSPITALITY MANAGEMENT?

 - Convention centers

-I love the range of knowledge the hospital management major provides.
+I love the range of knowledge the hospitality management major provides.
 I know I'll be prepared to land a good job after graduation.Aleah Busbey, a hospitality management major from Palmer, AK